emacsmirror/bible-gateway/README.md

 After hitting `RET` again, EMMS will start playing the requested audio chapter.
 Check out the [demo](https://github.com/kristjoc/bible-gateway/blob/main/screenshots/bible-gateway-listen-passage-with-emms.gif?raw=true) above to see how it works.
-Note that this feature is availabile only for the KJV translations.
+Note that this feature is availabile only for the KJV translation.

 Here is a minimal configuration for EMMS: